Kurepa trees and spectra of $\mathcal{L}_{\omega_1,\omega}$-sentences: Kurepa Trees and

+The idea of the proof of Theorem \ref{Thm:ChangKeisler} is also given in \cite{ChangKeislerModelTheory}, but the details are left to the reader.
+Since the amalgamation property is heavily dependent on the particular formulation\footnote{This means it is possible to come up with two different sentences $\sigma_1$, $\sigma_2$ that both satisfy Theorem \ref{Thm:ChangKeisler}, but which exhibit different amalgamation spectra.}, we give a full description of sentence $\sigma$, including the vocabulary, before we proceed.

-The vocabulary $\tau$ consists of the unary symbols $P,L$, the binary symbols $V,T,<,\prec,H$, and the ternary symbols $F,G$.
-The idea is to build a $\kappa$-tree. $P,L,V$ are disjoint and their union is the universe. $L$ is a set that corresponds to the ``levels'' of the tree. $L$ is linearly ordered by $<$ and it has a minimum and maximum element.
-Every element $a\in L$ that is not the maximum element has a successor, which we will freely denote by $a+1$.
+The vocabulary $\tau$ consists of the constant $0$, the unary symbols $P,L$, the binary symbols $S,V,T,<,\prec,H$, and the ternary symbols $F,G$.
+The idea is to build a $\kappa$-tree. $L$ is a set that corresponds to the ``levels'' of the tree. $L$ is linearly ordered by $<$ and $0$ is its minimum element. $L$ may or may not have a maximum element.
+Every element $a\in L$ that is not the maximum element (if any) has a successor $b$ that satisfies $S(a,b)$.
+We will freely denote the successor of $a$ by $S(a)$.
 The maximum element is not a successor.
 For every $a\in L$, $V(a,\cdot)$ is the set of nodes at level $a$ and we assume that $V(a,\cdot)$ is disjoint from $L$.
-If $V(a,x)$, we will say that $x$ is at level $a$.
-If $M$ is the maximum element of $L$, $V(M,\cdot)$ is the set of maximal branches through the tree. $T$ is a tree ordering on $V=\bigcup_{a\in L} V(a,\cdot)$.
-If $T(x,y)$, then $x$ is at some level strictly less than the level of $y$.
-If $a$ is a limit, that is neither a successor nor the least element in $L$, then two distinct elements in $V(a,\cdot)$ can not have the same predecessors.
-Both ``the height of $T$'' and ``the height of $L$'' refer to the order type of $(L,<)$.
-Although it is not necessary for Theorem \ref{Thm:ChangKeisler}, we can stipulate that the Kurepa tree is pruned.
+If $V(a,x)$, we will say that $x$ is at level $a$ and we may write $x\in V(a)$.